 A woman has been bitten by a shark in Hawaii.

-There have been a total of 92 shark attack bites in 2016.
-Seven of which were fatal; 43 were reported in the US, with 30 occurring in Florida.
-Nineteen have occurred in Australia, three of which were fatal.
+Worldwide, there have been a total of sixty-one shark attacks bites in 2016.
+Six of which were fatal.
+Twenty-eight reported in the US, with eighteen occurring in Florida.
+Eleven have occurred in Australia, three of which were fatal.